Fort Worth, Texas: Downtown

-Downtown Fort Worth consists of numerous districts comprising commercial and retail, residential, and entertainment.
+Downtown Fort Worth consists of numerous districts consisting of commercial and retail, residential, and entertainment.
 Among them, Sundance Square is a mixed-use district and popular for nightlife and entertainment.
 The Bass Performance Hall is located within Sundance Square.
 Nearby Upper West Side is also a notable district within downtown Fort Worth.
 It is bound roughly by Henderson Street to the east, the Trinity River to the west, Interstate 30 to the south, and White Settlement Road to the north.
 The neighborhood contains several small and mid-sized office buildings and urban residences, but very little retail.

 Stockyards

 The Fort Worth Stockyards are a National Historic District.
 The Stockyards was once among the largest livestock markets in the United States and played a vital role in the city's early growth.
 Today the neighborhood is characterized by its many bars, restaurants, and notable country music venues such as Billy Bob's.
 Fort Worth celebrity chef Tim Love of Iron Chef America and Top Chef Masters has operated multiple restaurants in the neighborhood.
-There is a mall at the Stockyards Station and a train via Grapevine Vintage Railroad that connects to downtown Grapevine.
+There is a mall at the Stockyards Station and a train via the Grapevine Vintage Railroad that connects to downtown Grapevine.
 Cowtown Coliseum hosts a weekly rodeo and also has the Texas Cowboy Hall of Fame.
 The world's largest honky tonk is also in the Stockyards at Billy Bob's.
 At the Fort Worth Stockyards, Fort Worth is the only major city that hosts a daily cattle drive.